Battle of Dyrrhachium (1081): Prelude

 "Not being satisfied with the men who had served in his army from the beginning and had experience in battle, he (Robert Guiscard) formed a new army, made up of recruits without any consideration of age.
 From all quarters of Lombardy and Apulia he gathered them, over age and under age, pitiable objects who had never seen armour in their dreams, but then clad in breastplates and carrying shields, awkwardly drawing bows to which they were completely unused and following flat on the ground when they were allowed to march...Yet, however unused to soldiering they were, he (Robert Guiscard) trained them daily and hammered his recruits into a disciplined force.
 This was his business in Salerno before he arrived in Otranto."

 — Anna Comnena describing Robert Guiscard's conscription.

 The Norman fleet of 150 ships including 60 horse transports set off towards the Byzantine Empire at the end of May 1081.
 The army numbered 15,000 men, including about 1,300 Norman knights.
 The fleet sailed to Avalona in Byzantine territory; they were joined by several ships from Ragusa, a republic in the Balkans who were enemies of the Byzantines.
+Pope Gregory VII called the Croatian king Demetrius Zvonimir to help the Normans, therefore the Croats and the Normans made a anti-byzantine pact.

 Robert soon left Avalona and sailed to the island of Corfu, which surrendered because of a small garrison.
 Having won a bridgehead and a clear path for reinforcements from Italy, he advanced on the city of Dyrrhachium, the capital and chief port of Illyria.
 The city was well defended on a long, narrow peninsula running parallel to the coast, but separated by marshlands.
 Guiscard brought his army onto the peninsula and pitched camp outside the city walls.
 However, as Robert's fleet sailed to Dyrrhachium, it was hit by a storm and lost several ships.

 Meanwhile, when Alexios heard that the Normans were preparing to invade Byzantine territory, he sent an ambassador to the Doge of Venice, Domenico Selvo, requesting aid and offering trading rights in return.
 The Doge, alarmed by Norman control of the Strait of Otranto, took command of the Venetian fleet and sailed at once, surprising the Norman fleet under the command of Bohemond as night was falling.
 The Normans counter-attacked tenaciously, but their inexperience in naval combat betrayed them.
 The experienced Venetian navy attacked in a close formation known as "sea harbour" and together with their use of Greek fire "bombs", the Norman line scattered, and the Venetian fleet sailed into Dyrrhachium's harbour.